Davlittl7/LeetCodeSolutions/README.md

 # LeetCodeSolutions
-Solutions for problems solved on LeetCode.
+Solutions for problems solved on LeetCode and other general questions.